Die GEMA: Aufgabe, Funktion und Bedeutung

 The origin of copyright

 Imagine the following: It is the middle of the 19th century.
 You are a composer of chansons and are sitting in a café in Paris.
 Suddenly music is played which you know all too well - no wonder, it is music that you created!
 The atmosphere is rising, the guests are exuberant, and the money is rolling into the cash register of the café owner.
 And you?
 You only end up with a bill for your lemonade.
 In such a situation, would you not also say: "Hold on a minute..."

-To do this, they gather once a year for their Members' Assembly.
-There, the members discuss and decide on current issues.
-At the same time, they also vote on how GEMA is supposed to look like in future.
+To do this, they gather once a year for their General Assembly.
+There, our members deliberate and decide on current issues.
+At the same time, they also agree on what the future of GEMA is supposed to look like.

-Very important: The Members' Assembly determines the Distribution Plan.
-This plan governs how exactly the licensing income is distributed to the music authors and publishers.
-Finally, the Members’ Assembly also elects the members of the GEMA Supervisory Board.
+Very important: The General Assembly determines the Distribution Plan.
+This set of provisions governs how exactly the licensing income is distributed to the creators and publishers.
+Finally, the General Assembly also elects the members of the GEMA Supervisory Board.

 Because we love music, we support music creators and grant prizes so that our musical life remains full of so many facets and can develop further in future.